ddikman/remotive-contract-jobs/readme.md

 After export, you can upload it to an Airtable base if you like by running `upload.sh`.
 It will ask you for the required Airtable credentials.

+So together, the real magic sauce is `./run.sh && ./upload.sh`.

 ## usage

 I imported the export into Airtable where I can manage the walkthrough status.